una-ui/una-ui/docs/components/button.md

 ---
 title: Button
-description: Buttons are used to communicate a state that affects a system, feature or page.
+description: Button are used to initialize an action, either in the background or foreground of an experience.
 ---

 # Button

-Button are used to communicate a state that affects a system, feature or page.
+Button are used to initialize an action, either in the background or foreground of an experience.

 ## Usage